Sapanca

-Sapanca (previous Greek name: Boáne (Βοάνη)) is a municipality and district of Sakarya Province, Turkey.
+Sapanca is a municipality and district of Sakarya Province, Turkey.
 Its area is 173 km^{2}, and its population is 46,847 (2024).
 It lies on the south bank of Lake Sapanca.
 The town's mayor is Nihat Arda Şahin (CHP).

 Sapanca has recently become a tourist destination, due to its natural environment and its lake, as well as its proximity to Istanbul and the city of İzmit, also known as Kocaeli.
 The town has a number of hotels and resorts.

 Composition

 There are 29 neighbourhoods in Sapanca District: